 Please note that you can only move projects you are the owner of to a workspace, and that you need to have "create project" privileges for that workspace.

-First, you can upgrade or downgrade the plan for your workspace by clicking on any of the available plans at the top.
+You can upgrade or downgrade the plan for your workspace by clicking on any of the available plans at the top.
 If you are upgrading, you can choose if you want to do so immediately or at the end of the current billing period.
 If downgrading, it will only happen after the current billing period has passed.

 To remove existing cards, hover with your mouse over the card and then an "X" will appear in the top-right corner.
 Click it to remove the payment method.